uv-software/PCANBasic-Wrapper/README.md

 ### Trademarks

 Windows is a registered trademark of Microsoft Corporation in the United States and/or other countries. \
+Mac and macOS are trademarks of Apple Inc., registered in the U.S. and other countries. \
 PCAN is a registered trademark of PEAK-System Technik GmbH, Darmstadt, Germany.

 ### Hazard Note